epinzur/rag_datasets/legal_documents/ipla.md

-# Intellectual Property Licensing Agreement
+# Intellectual Property Licensing Agreement (IPLA)

 **This Intellectual Property Licensing Agreement ("Agreement")** is entered into on this **September 15, 2024**, by and between: